INSIDE: Everything you need to know about things you need for a trampoline sleepover for kids

 Our tip would be to try a DIY Charcuterie Board.

-(Sometimes called a charcuterie plate – it’s basically a fancy name for a cheeseboard, or dessert platter, or as my kids call it – finger food plates.)
+It’s basically a fancy name for a cheeseboard, or dessert platter, or as my kids call it – finger food plates.

 There’s something for everyone on a shared dinner platter like this: